 7. What technical skills are most important for a public librarian?
 Soft skills?

 (Libr1): Tech: some HTML and CSS, MS Office, some graphic design (enough to make an attractive, professional flier/poster), experience using social media, knowledge of conducting effective general internet research (e.g. how to use Google effectively, what makes an authoritative online source, etc.), knowledge of how the internet and computers work, and familiarity with a wide range of websites and internet services.
 Soft skills: Spanish language skills, strong communication skills, instruction skills, emotional resilience, kindness, friendliness, a strong desire to help people, a love of reading, a sense of humor, a natural curiosity.

 (Libr2): Tech skills include how to operate scanners, microfilm readers, and whatever the latest OS is, how to troubleshoot downloadables.
 Soft skills include: a profound belief in the public library as a cornerstone of democracy where all viewpoints are accepted and honored, and all levels of intellectual and technological abilities are respected.

-Learn more about academic library careers via these iSchool alumni profiles:
+Learn more about public library careers via these iSchool alumni profiles:

 Kayla Marie Figard